 The Ireland Payroll Update: Tim Kelsey: In 2019, The Republic of Ireland moved into Real Time Information.
 We look at Reporting and outcomes for the change along with challenges and an update on Irish Payroll processes and procedures

-Panel: Continuous improvement of payroll processes with Virgin Atlantic, SUEZ & GIST.
-In a panel discussion looking at reviews on continuous Improvement.
-We look at how our panellists have utilised technology to streamline their payroll processes with a focus on communication and better ways of working.
+Panel: Payroll Processes: Streamlining the Workload with Claire Warrington - GIST, Michelle Sutton - SUEZ, Stacey Hooper - Virgin Atlantic Airways.
+Looking at reviews on continuous Improvement, we look at how our panellists have utilised technology to streamline their payroll processes with a focus on communication and better ways of working

 The Pension Regulator and Pension Management review re-enrolment, arriving at the steady state and the future of pension saving in the UK.